cekvenich/mgtbook/docs/day.md

 I personally exercise first thing in the day after drinking a glass of water and before reading any emails.
 This helps me sleep and have energy.
 Also, I write done a few things I want to do that day; - BEFORE reading emails.

 Also, one of the hard things about management is that you have to be perfect, your IC will only remember the mistakes.
 As a manager you can't break character.
 You need to give your team something to believe in.

+NOTE: One of my favorite tools to track effort are things like: https://github.com/ORESoftware